Apprenticeship Application 2021

 - Receive a small bursary.

 The Word Factory Apprentice Award is celebrating its seventh year.
-We would like to thank our partners New Writing North, the Society of Authors and Arts Council England and previous partners including Literature Works and Writing West Midlands.
+We would like to thank our partners New Writing North and the Society of Authors.
+Previous partners include Literature Works, Writing West Midlands, and Arts Council England.

 How To Apply

 The award is offered to two talented authors on the way to their first collection of stories or beginning to send work out for publication.

 Please Note: the scheme is not suitable for anyone with novels or collections already published or under contract (self-published and non-fiction books may apply).

 If you live in the North of England: